sparkflows/sparkflows-docs/docs/installation/loadbalancer/routing.rst

 Create records
 ------

-Create records and Registered Network load balancer to it.
+Create records and Register Network load balancer to it.

 ::